AlgoView/.github/profile/README.md

 ## Roadmap

 To kickstart the project, our initial focus will be on **AV-Visualize** and **AV-Collect**, as they form the foundation upon which **AV-Automate** and **AV-Simulate** will build.
-We will utilize TradingView charts initially, transitioning to a custom charting module as the project evolves.
+We will utilize a public charting tool initially, transitioning to a custom charting module as the project evolves.

 Our approach involves first developing manual trading tools within **AV-Visualize** that interact with **AV-Automate** to execute trades on users' accounts via APIs.